-"And I will establish my covenant with you; and you shall know that I am the Lord."
-Ezekiel 16:62
+"Aud I will establish my covenant with thee; and thou shalt know that I am the f.ord." -Ezekiel xvi.
+62.

-THIS chapter describes how and to what extent the Jewish nation became heathenized; how they sank down by degrees into entire conformity to the heathens around them.
-And of all the parts of that nation, Jerusalem, where the temple was, where the priests were, where the mercy-seat was, Jerusalem, the very center, we should have thought, of everything good, was the worst of them all.
-And that is the case when men go away from the truth, the greater profession they make, the more their hearts are hardened against God's eternal truth.
+This chapter describes how and to what extent the Jewish nation became heathenized; how they sank down by degrees into entire conformity to the heathens around them.
+And of all the parts of that nation, Jerusalem, where the temple was, where the priests were, where the mercy-seat was-Jerusalem, the very centre, we should have thought, of everything good, was the worst of them all.
+And that is the case when men go away from the truth-the greater profession they make, the more their hearts are hardened against God's eternal truth.
 And it is a remarkable thing that where there is a great deal of human authority put into the place of God's truth, in the very places where that is, you will generally find there is a wonderful deficiency in vital godliness.
 If you range over the world, and find out where those seats of human authority and of professed human righteousness are, you will find less vital godliness in those places than you shall where there is no such profession made.
 Take Rome, for instance.
-Why, there is not a worse city upon the face of the earth, in any one sense of the word, than that city; sunken down beneath the lowest.
+Why, there is not a worse city upon the face of the earth, in any one sense of the word, than that city; sunken down be-neath the lowest.
 Then if we come to England, in our holy towns, according to human notions, it is a remarkable thing that vital godliness seems to take no hold.
-Take Canterbury; why, they are all dead together.
-Take Exeter; how little vital holiness there is there!
+Take Canterbury ; why, they are all dead together.
+Take Exeter; how little vital golliness there is there!
 Take Winchester, take Farnham, take Norwich, take any place where there is a bishop residing, and you will find very little vital godliness.
-This is a fact that we ought to take notice of.
+This is a fact thut we ought to take notice of.
 It is that the Lord despises human authority in things that are eternal.
-He loved his people by his own authority; he chose them by his own authority; he saves them by his own authority; he calls them by his own authority; and he has mercy upon whom he will.
-When the Savior was in this world, and a sinner bought to him for mercy, he did not say: Well, I must go and ask the priest first; I must go and consult the elders first; I must have a little talk with the scribes first: for if I open your eyes, if I cleanse your leprosy, if I take away your palsy, if I raise your daughter from the dead, if I heal your servant.
-It may be offensive to those respectable men; therefore, I had better consult them first; and especially if I should do it today, which is the Sabbath day, it might give great offence; so, I will go and consult them whether they approve of it.
-Did he do so?
-Did he not distain the thought, and have mercy upon whom he would have mercy?
-And as he did then, so he goes about now, by his gospel and by his Spirit, doing good even as he will.
-Therefore, it is not either of him that wills or of him that runs, but of God that shows mercy.
+He loved his people by his own authority; he chose them by his own authority; he saves them by his own authority; he calls them by his own authority; and he hath mercy upon whom he will.
+When the Saviour was in this world, and a sinner sought to him for mercy, he did not say, Well, I must go and ask the priest first; I must go and consult the elders first; I must have a little talk with the scribes first: for if I open your eyes, if I cleanse your leprosy, if I take away your palsy, if I raise your daughter from the dead, if I heal your servant, it may be offensive to those respectable men; therefore I had better consult them first; and especially if I should do it to-day, which is the Sabbath day, it might give great offence; so I will go and consult them whether they approve of it.
+Die he do so?
+Did he not disduin the Vol. IX.-No. 459.

+thought, and have mercy upon whom he would have mercy?
+And as he did then, so he doth now.
+Jesus Christ went about then doing good as he would; and he goes about now, by his gospel and by his Spirit, doing good even as he will.
+Therefore it is not either of him that willeth or of him that runneth, but of God that showeth mercy.